Neuroflux-AI/neuroflux/README.md

 7. Dice coef Necrotic: 0.445
 8. Dice coef Edema: 0.6018
 9. Dice coef Enhancing: 0.6564

+### CT Model Evaluation on the Test Set
+1. Classification Accuracy: 0.9769

 ### Contributions
 Feel free to fork the repository and submit a pull request with any improvements.
 If you have any questions or run into issues, create an issue in the GitHub repository, and we will be happy to assist you!